maierav/sensation/intro.md

 Thinkers across the millenia have struggled with this issue.
 One of them, René Descartes, proposes an interesting answer: No matter how much you doubt, you cannot doubt away that there is _something_.
 This something is your perception (technically, Descartes argued that there is thought - but we made the case above that us having a thought could be seen as us perceiving that thought).
 You can doubt that your perception is accurate (it could be part of a computer simulation after all).
 But the fact that _there is_ perception as you doubt seems immune to all doubt.

+To paraphrase Philip K. Dick:

+    Conscious experience is
+    that which does not go away
+    when you stop believing in it.

 Here we see why perception is an interesting phenomenon.
 The existence of perception - the colors that you see right now seem indubitable - while everything else (including what your perception is about) seems to be questionable.

 Let us take a moment and appreciate this argument.
 Descartes tells us that radical doubt - doubting _everything_ - does not result in us finding out that "we know that we do not know anything".
 Instead, we seem to find _something_ (argubaly perception itself) that survives this radical intellectual exercise.
 This seems like good news.